conectado/conectado-blog/content/sharing-io-resources.md

 +++

-Correctly sharing mutable state in concurrent Rust code is difficult.
-To achieve this, we normally use either mutexes or channels.
-I want to propose an alternative, the **reactor pattern**.
+Sharing mutable state in concurrent code is difficult, whether in Rust or any other language.
+To achieve this, normally multiple tasks are used, the Runtime multiplex them among available threads, and state is shared among them using either channels or Mutexes.
+I want to propose an alternative, multiplexing all futures in a single task, and thus discarding the need for any kind of synchronization primitive.

-In this article I'll present a simple example of a network application, and progressively apply these patterns, in order to consider their trade-offs, showing you how the reactor pattern allows you to share mutable state in a straightforward manner.
+In this article I'll present a simple example of a network application, progressively applying the different concurrency patterns, mutexes, channels, and two approaches on a single task to consider their trade-offs.
+Arguing that in a lot of cases approaching concurrency with a single task can simplify async applications.

 <!-- more -->